Brittany Ferries: Expansion into the Channel Islands

-On 8 August 2024, Brittany Ferries announced its intention to become the majority stakeholder of Condor Ferries, pending approval of regulators in Jersey and Guernsey.
+On 8 August 2024, Brittany Ferries announced its intention to become the majority stakeholder of Condor with a 51% stake, pending approval of regulators in Jersey and Guernsey.
 The company received regulatory approval for the move in September 2024, later signing a new 15-year contract with Guernsey in December 2024.
 This was announced after Jersey appointed DFDS Seaways as their chosen operator.